Hammer2233/MCCApplication/README.md

 2/11/2025 - Added first rough GUI.
 Contains an "Export Channels" button to trigger the channelExport.
 Includes log text area that updates post export completion
 2/18/2025 - Added logic to do a full channel export with CodeTemplateLibraries and metadata 3/13/2025 - Fully coded application that exports channels, code template libraries, and full Mirth exports.
 Added themes, several commands for updating passwords and enabling backups.
 Packaged with the MCC-SIDEKICK.jar file for running automatic backups.
 Tested on 15+ clients, 2 mirth blowouts, and 8 scheduled Mirth backups
+3/25/2025 - Added forced disconnects after Mirth Database queries/changes to avoid Mirth service hanging.
+Added the full list of users to "CHECK UN" button and update Mirth password queries.
+Changed "RESET UN/PW" and update command to update only the selected Mirth username